 Although all of the above are normal, you can take measures to lessen your mood swings during this exciting but stressful time:

-- Stay physically healthy.
+Stay physically healthy.
 Eat well, exercise, and get plenty of rest.
 If you don't feel well or are tired, you're more likely to be anxious or upset.

-- Become informed.
+Become informed.
 For example, attend prenatal and childbirth classes and read books about pregnancy.
 Knowing what to expect, hearing from professionals,

-- Share your thoughts and feelings with your partner, friends, or family members.
+Share your thoughts and feelings with your partner, friends, or family members.

-- Avoid overextending yourself with home or work commitments.
+Avoid overextending yourself with home or work commitments.

-Check with your health care provider before taking any medication for depression or mood swings, including herbal remedies.
-Always consult your health care provider before taking any drugs, over-the-counter or prescription, during pregnancy.
+Check with your healthcare provider before taking any medication for depression or mood swings, including herbal remedies.
+Always consult your healthcare

 Remember to take good care of yourself, as you are the priority right now.
 In a few years you might look back at these 9 months and miss them greatly.